Next Generation EU: Resource allocation

-This Recovery Plan will enable Germany to achieve a short-term economic growth (around €78 billion), to invest in green and future technologies (around €78 billion), and to have European and international solidarity (€3 billion in addition to the efforts provided for in the European Commission's recovery plan).
+This Recovery Plan will enable Germany to achieve a short-term economic growth (around €78 billion), to invest in green and future technologies (also around €78 billion), and to have European and international solidarity (€3 billion in addition to the efforts provided for in the European Commission's recovery plan).
 Furthermore, the Next Generation instrument would help member states absorb shocks by providing the weaker economies with grants.

 In this context, Germany has shown the way to recovery by focusing on economic and environmental concerns.
 Indeed, its Recovery Plan is not just about boosting the economy, but about creating a more sustainable future economy.
 Germany's actions can give impetus to the European Commission's recently proposed €750 billion European Recovery Plan, as well as to the Green Deal that frames the EU's transition to a low-carbon economy.
 At the heart of its measures are numerous investments, including €50 billion, aimed at reducing the carbon footprint but also promoting development in low-carbon industries.

 In addition, Germany is planning €2 billion to fund efficient hydrogen projects.
 This would support the transition away from coal, with funds for industrial-scale projects and energy supply.
 A further €2 billion will go to energy-efficient building retrofits providing employment and environmental benefits.
 The rest of the package will focus on consumption, support for companies hit hard by the COVID-19 crisis, health, artificial intelligence research, public spending, and support for international partners, especially within the European Union.
 The importance of development and humanitarian aid is also emphasized by the German government.
 Germany remains the economic and political heavyweight of Europe.
 Its wealth is accompanied by enormous influence, which is reinforced by the country's six-month presidency of the European Union in the second half of 2020 and its active role in the Recovery Plan.

 Furthermore, Germany's Recovery and Resilience Plan provides a total of €27.9 billion.
 "The maximum financial contribution in grants available to Germany under the Regulation amounts to €25.6 billion.
 As the estimated cost of the German plan is higher than Germany's allocation, any additional amount will be covered by Germany”.